THE MACKAY GOLF COURSE RULES

 R&A Rules Limited requires that stakes and lines defining the boundaries of Lateral Water Hazards must be red.
 The Club has decided that all water hazards on the course are deemed to be Lateral Water Hazards and, to remove doubt, only those areas defined by red stakes and/or red lines are classed as Water Hazards.

 Ball Played Provisionally under Rule 26.1: The Club has decided that sufficient reason exists, in accordance with the Rules, to introduce a Local Rule permitting the play of a ball provisionally under Rule 26-1.
 The wording of the applicable specimen Local Rule is adopted – viz:

 “If there is doubt whether a ball is in or is lost in a water hazard, the player may play another ball provisionally under any of the applicable options in Rule 26-1.
 If the original ball is found outside the water hazard, the player must continue to play with it.
 If the original ball is found in the water hazard, the player may either play the original ball as it lies or continue with the ball played provisionally under Rule 26-1.
 If the original is not found or identified within the five-minute search period, the player must continue with the ball played provisionally.”

-Should a player’s ball strike any overhead power/telephone wires and/or their supports, pylons or attachments, the stroke is cancelled, and the player must play a ball without penalty as nearly as possible at the spot from which the original ball was last played.
+(a) Should a player’s ball strike any overhead power / telephone wires and / or their supports, pylons or attachments, the stroke is cancelled, and the player must play a ball without penalty as near as possible at the spot from which the original ball was last played.
 If the ball is not immediately recoverable, another ball may be substituted.